aw4Motion/CANopen4Drives/README.md

 On top of this CiA 301 stack a handler for a CiA 402 servo drive is implemented which uses the per node services to enable/diable the drive (behavior implemented) and move in the different OpModes.

-No other device prefiles have been provided so far but would be straight forward in case of a CiA 401 I/O node.
+No other device profiles have been provided so far but would be straight forward in case of a CiA 401 I/O node.

 A sample implementation consists of
 - a single instance of the COMsgHandler